Combinatorics of Hurwitz degenerations and tropical realizability: Genus one results

 \begin{proof} Let $A$ and $B$ be the endpoints of the new critical path, with $A$ being the critical point.
 We break the proof into two cases based on whether $B$ is located on an existing critical path (Case I) or on the cycle (Case II).

-\underline{\sc Case I.} Suppose $w$ is attached to a critical path from a critical point $A_2$ to a cycle point $B_2$.
-By the trivalency assumption, we know that $B$ and $B_2$ are distinct.
-Since $|AB|$ is larger that $|\hat F(A_2B)|$, there is a point $C$ in the interior of $AB$ such that the length of $AC$ is equal to that of $\hat F(A_2B)$.
-We modify as follows.
-Map $AC$ onto the image of $A_2B$ with slope $1$.
-Modify the target by adding a ray based at the image of $B$.
-Let $M$ be the midpoint of $BC$.
-Map $CM$ onto this new ray with slope $1$, and $MB$ onto the same segment with slope $-1$, so the map turns at $M$.
-The map can be made $H$-harmonic by adding rays at $M$, and gluing this to the rest of the modification produces the required $H$-modification.
-It is evidently cycle decomposing.
+\underline{\sc Case I.} Suppose $w$ is attached to a critical path connecting a critical point $A_2$ to a vertex $B_2$ on the cycle.
+By the trivalency assumption, $B$ and $B_2$ are distinct.
+Assume that $|AB| > |\widehat{F}(A_2B)|$.
+Then there exists a unique point $C$ in the interior of $AB$ such that $|AC| = |\widehat{F}(A_2B)|$.
+We proceed with the following modification.